-Bottom line: Is it a health food?
+Bottom line: Is it healthy?
 No. Might it be a good alternative to regular white sugar?
 Yes.

 Made from the blue agave plant, agave nectar is 25% sweeter than white sugar.
 Like coconut palm sugar, agave nectar has a low-glycemic index.
-However, if you read this article from the blog Food Renegade, you’ll see that her research on the subject showed that not only is agave nectar, not traditional food it is also highly processed and a higher level of concentrated fructose than the evil high fructose syrup.
+However, we can tell from Food Renegade’s research on the subject that not only is agave nectar not a traditional food, it is also highly processed.
+This means that it contains a higher level of concentrated fructose than the evil high fructose syrup.
 She doesn’t use it.

-Bottom line: Is it a health food?
+Bottom line: Is it healthy?
 No. Might it be a good alternative to regular white sugar?
 Maybe.

-Bottom line: Is it a health food?
+Bottom line: Is it healthy?
 Probably not.
 Might it be a good alternative to regular white sugar?
 Yes – if you use the whole herb or make the extract yourself (or buy from a reputable source).

 Brown Rice Syrup

 Brown Rice Syrup is similar to maple and corn syrup but is half as sweet.
-So when baking for those that are less fond of ultra-sweet dishes, this might be a good alternative.
-It is derived from rice (duh) and some people say it has a funny after taste.
+So brown rice syrup can be a really good alternative for sugar when you want to bake some delicious sweet desserts.
+It is derived from rice (duh) and some people say it has a funny aftertaste.
 I couldn’t find a ton of negatives about brown rice syrup but I did find that most people said the taste can be a little funny and it is less sweet than other sweeteners so you still need to sweeten with something else.
 That might be enough to turn me off.

-Bottom line: Is it a health food?
+Bottom line: Is it healthy?
 No. Might it be a good alternative to regular white sugar?
 Probably not.

 Does it get more natural?
 Probably not as long as you are buying the raw stuff.
 Honey and white sugar are very similar in the area of calorie-counting but honey does taste sweeter, so you often need to use a bit less.

-Bottom line: Is it a health food?
+Bottom line: Is healthy?
 If sourced properly, an argument could be made for yes.
 Might it be a good alternative to regular white sugar?
 In some applications yes, as long as it is raw and preferably locally sourced.

 Does this help you?
 It has helped me *some.* At the end of the day, satisfying your sweet tooth with fresh fruit is best and any other sweetened food should be eaten as a treat and in small amounts.
 Did you (or I) really need to do all this research to determine this outcome?
 Probably not.